 To the sisters of SAO: I want to deeply thank you for your kind words of encouragement always; for listening when I talk too much; for giving me an opportunity to lead, follow, and serve; for giving me a community where I feel 100% myself; for being yourselves in all that you do; for living for Christ and inspiring others everyday.
 You have know idea the impact you have had on my life–and even though I don’t know what the future holds, I can see even a stronger impact you will have on my future.
 I love each and every one of you.
 You all remind me of Christ’s love and how He can love even deeper, even wider, than we can imagine.
 Keep showing His love in everything you do.

 To my blogger friends: don’t be afraid to open up about blogging to “real life” friends.
-I had not fully embraced my blogger identity until last summer.
+I had not fully embraced that part of my identity until last summer.
 Before that, I wouldn’t even want my parents to read my blog posts.
 I was okay with random people on the Internet reading my words, but I was afraid of having people from school finding out about random aspects of my life.
 I also didn’t really tell my friends about blogging a lot of times.
 Now, it has been amazing to be open and honest about where I see blogging fit into my life.
 As lifestyle bloggers, it’s hard to find a balance between mixing blogging and other life events.
-But I challenge you to embrace it!
+But, embrace it!
 If you are blogging because you truly love it, the community around you will support you in it and all your endeavors!

 Who are the blog cheerleaders in your life?
 The community that always keeps your spirits lifted?